If you know me at all, you know that I love love loooooove pork. Particularly pulled pork.

 Pour the citrus sauce over the top.

-Cover and cook for 6-8 hours, until the meat is cooked through completely.
+Cover and cook for 6-8 hours on Low, until the meat is cooked through completely.
 The meat should register 190-195˚F on a meat thermometer inserted into the thickest part of the meat, without touching the bone.

 If you would like, you can also make this recipe in an electric pressure cooker, like an Instant Pot.
 Cover and cook on Manual Pressure on High for 90 minutes.
 Quick release pressure, and continue to the next step.